prettyvoid/Xposed-NetworkSpeedIndicator/README.md

 Translating
 -----------
 Thank you for helping us provide localization of the app.
+It is very easy to do so on the GitHub website (no need to clone locally) or by using GitHub software (no need to mess with the command line).

 When contributing translations (fork, modify and send pull request) please keep the following in mind:
  * Translate the original `strings.xml` in your fork (original source code).
  * Do not translate `strings.xml` or `arrays.xml` extracted from the APK file.
  * Do not translate `values.xml` or `dimens.xml`.